Inspire Education's news

 Our education system is among the best in the world.
 The Programme for International Student Assessment (PISA) report, in 2010, rated Australian education as sixth for reading, seventh for science and ninth for mathematics*.
 The Education Index, published with the United Nation’s Human Development Index, lists Australia as amongst the highest in the world, tied for first with Denmark and Finland*!
 No wonder an Australian education is valued so highly in many parts of the world!

 Our education system follows a three teir model: primary education (delivered by primary schools), secondary education (delivered by secondary schools) and tertiary education (delivered by TAFE colleges, universities and private training organisations).
 There is also an emphasis on starting children in education before the start formal school, by having teachers working with very young children in child care centres.
 This means there are opportunities to pursue a career in education employment in all tiers of the Australian education system.
-So here’s a quick guide to employment opportunities in education.

 Early childhood education